1992 Hooters 500: Finish

 Elliott would end up leading the last thirteen laps of the race and crossed the line first, getting win number five on the season and a season sweep at Atlanta.
 Kulwicki was able to maintain his position and conserve enough fuel to make it to the checkered flag, and he crossed the line in second to secure the championship.
-Kulwicki's final lead in the standings was just ten points, the closest margin in NASCAR history until the 2011 season when Tony Stewart and Carl Edwards finished in a tie for first place, with the championship going to Stewart due to him winning 5 races to Edwards' 1.
+The ten-point margin of victory was the closest in NASCAR history until the 2011 season when Tony Stewart and Carl Edwards finished in a tie for first place, with the championship going to Stewart due to him winning 5 races to Edwards' 1.

-After taking one additional lap around the track, Kulwicki stopped in front of the flagstone and turned his car around.
+After taking one additional lap around the track, Kulwicki stopped in front of the flagstand and turned his car around.
 Then, as he had done in his first victory at Phoenix in 1988, he began driving around the speedway in a clockise (backwards) manner, a maneuver Kulwicki referred to as a "Polish victory lap", so he could wave to the fans.
 Kulwicki admitted after the race in his post-race and championship interview that he took his time coming down pit road on his final stop to make sure he didn't get a speeding penalty or stall the car again like he did on his first pit stop.

 Richard Petty's crew worked diligently all afternoon to get his car running again, and with two laps remaining, Petty pulled out of the pits.
 His car had no sheet metal on the front end and no hood.
 He finished 35th, and was credited as running at the finish in his final race.
 Commenting on the fire, Petty said, "I wanted to go out in a blaze of glory; I just forgot about the glory part."
 After the victory lane celebration, Petty climbed in the car for one final ceremonial lap to salute the fans.
 He waved out the window while the song "Richard Petty Fans" by Alabama was played on the public address system.

 Davey Allison was also running at the finish of the race as the #28 crew was able to fix the steering and tie rod damage in order to enable him to finish.
 He finished 43 laps down in 27th position.

 Of the other contenders for the championship, Harry Gant finished the highest of them outside of Elliott and Kulwicki, finishing four laps down in thirteenth.
 Kyle Petty made it to lap 320 before his engine gave out, finishing sixteenth.
-Mark Martin’s day ended on lap 160 with a blown engine; he finished 32nd.
+Mark Martin's blown engine on lap 160 brought him home 32nd.

 Immediately after the race, Junior Johnson fired Tim Brewer as the crew chief for the #11.
 This would be the last serious championship opportunity for the veteran owner.
 Elliott stayed on for two more years, winning only one additional race in the #11 in 1994.
 Johnson would retire from NASCAR in 1995.